IMG_7108

 IMG_1817

-My current book project, Owning The Green Grid, and related research examines the politics of state-level renewable energy policymaking in eight states, varying in partisanship, utility and electricity market structure, and energy economy.
+My forthcoming book, Owning The Green Grid, and related research examines the politics of state-level renewable energy policymaking in seven states, varying in partisanship, utility and electricity market structure, and energy economy.

-Seeking to understand how political economy shapes interest group preferences and ultimately policy outcomes, my research draws on legislative and regulatory texts, thousands of pages of archival documents, and hundreds of "policy-focused" interviews with key actors including state legislators and their staff, executive branch commissioners and their staff, environmental advocates, and lobbyists representing a wide range of business interests with a financial stake in these policies.
+Seeking to understand how political economy shapes interest group preferences and ultimately policy outcomes, my research draws on legislative and regulatory texts, thousands of pages of archival documents, and hundreds of "policy-focused" interviews with key actors including state legislators and their staff, public utility commissioners and their staff, environmental advocates, and lobbyists representing a wide range of business interests with a financial stake in these policies.

 I find that variation in the environmental and distributive quality of these policies is explained by the ways in which business preferences inform policy design, with the preferences of investor-owned utilities playing the most pivotal and variable role.